archilex/advanced-tables-docs/README.md

 #### Customizing a Column Filter

 You may manually define a Column Filter for a particular column by passing the desired [filter type](#column-filter-types) to the `->filters()` method.
-The `name` of the filter should be the column you wish to override:
+The `name` of the filter should be the column you wish to override.

+> Note: When you are customizing a Column Filter the `name` of the filter *must* match the name of the column in your Filament table.
+If not, it will not appear in the Filter Picker.

 ```php
 AdvancedFilter::make()